 Who are your members and what motivates them to contribute?

-Next step is to get to know your members.
+The next step in crypto community management is to get to know your members.
 I mean *really* get to know them.

 You’ll find your community is made up of many different types of members, who each contribute in different ways.
 Some are more passive.
 Some are super invested.
 Some prefer talking online, some offline.
 You can break your community down visually similar to how I broke down Airbnb’s community.